aballagh-r/NSTX/README.md

 click on config sharing in tools, you can pull config from a device and push it after editing anything you want like the IP or anything else
 <img width="1920" height="1080" alt="8" src="https://github.com/user-attachments/assets/dfa07b70-1129-4ac4-89c6-db34ec01f1b2" />
 ***autopilot** on this you can just use one prompt or any prompts you want for solving problems, configuration, or anything you need, your imagination is the limit
+---
 ![NSTXautopilot](https://github.com/user-attachments/assets/891aeef2-f00e-4bec-a405-4d0d04d5a120)
+### compile
+> I will compile it soon for both Linux and Windows.
 ### Installation
 ```bash
 # Clone the repository